davidlandry93/better_teach/README.md

 ```

 Where `a` is the desired tolerance to error in the x axis, `b` the desired tolerance in the y axis, `i` a path to an ICP config file (in the [libpointmatcher](https://github.com/ethz-asl/libpointmatcher) format) and `m` is the path to a teach and repeat map (in the [husky_trainer](https://github.com/MobileRobotics-Ulaval/husky-trainer) format).

+## Tests

+Run the target `runalltests` to run all the tests available.
+The tests must be run from the `tests` subdirectory.
+There
+also is a shorter `rununittests` target, that can be run from anywhere.